walsharry/SLRTP-Sign-Production-Evaluation/README.md

     ├── test.pt
     └── train.pt
 ```
-Note the data folder contains the PHOENIX-2014 train, test and dev split.
-Plus the prediction from the progressive transformer
+Note that the data folder contains the PHOENIX-2014 train, test, and dev split.
+Plus, the prediction from the progressive transformer

 The PHOENIX-2014 dataset is a large-scale dataset used for research in sign language recognition and translation.
 It contains continuous sign language videos along with their corresponding gloss annotations and spoken language translations.
 The dataset is derived from weather forecast broadcasts in German Sign Language (DGS).